MauroJr/thread-pool/README.md

 thread-pool is a simple thread pool manager for Node.js.
-It allows you to create a waiting pool of independent OS processes, each running Node.js, to which you can assign tasks, using promises to handle the completion of those taks.
+It allows you to create a waiting pool of independent OS processes, each running Node.js, to which you can assign tasks, using promises to handle the completion of those tasks.

 ## Usage